botbreeder/what-the-matrix-is/README.md

 Grouping things as ordered lists feels basic too, although this one feels controversial.
 OpenDDL doesn't know single values.
 If you give an integer, you might as well give a thousand integers.
 So, it knows about arrays because it doesn't know anything else.
 Everything is an array.
 And it knows about "subarrays", obviously because 3D stuff is often regularly organized.

-Still, there's no way to distinguish between a thing and a list of things.
-So it needs a `List` type, and will benefit from a special (although familiar) notation.
+Still, there's no way to distinguish a thing from a list of things.
+So if we're not going quantum, it needs a `List` type, and will benefit from a special (although familiar) notation.

 ```
 [a b c]